$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Using a PNP Instead of an LMIA

-The most underutilized CRS boost available to Nigerian applicants is not the LMIA-backed job offer — it is a Provincial Nominee Program (PNP) nomination, which adds 600 CRS points and guarantees an ITA.
+The most significant additional CRS boost available to Nigerian applicants is a Provincial Nominee Program (PNP) nomination, which adds 600 CRS points and normally results in an ITA when the profile remains eligible.
 Several PNP streams do not require a job offer at all; they nominate candidates directly from the Express Entry pool based on their occupation and CRS profile.

 If your CRS score sits in the 430–480 range, a PNP pathway is often more accessible than spending months pursuing an LMIA that may never materialize.